capitalpb/advent_of_code_2022/README.md

 ## Day 6
 I enjoyed this one.
 It was a nice simple break after the mess I wrote for Day
-5. The only setback was that I was trying to create a `HashSet` from the windows, but the type checker wouldn't allow it.
-After some research about different types I found that `char` doesn't implement the right trait to be hashable, but it does work in a `BTreeSet`.
-Once I had the right type to use for my set this was a piece of cake.
-The `windows()` function that is akin to the `chunk()` function I used in day 3 made this a quite simple and nice piece of code to write.
+5. The `windows()` function that is akin to the `chunk()` function I used in day 3 made this a quite simple and nice piece of code to write.

 ## Day 7
 I struggled hard for the first time here.
 The test case was passing, but no